behu-kea/fullstact-frontend/readme.md

 - Update the variable `localApiUrl` to be the url for where the project mentioned above is running locally
 - Update the variable `prodApiUrl` to be the url for where the project mentioned above is running in production

+To run the project locally open `index.html` with Liver Server

 ## Deploying